 Her stoic courage and steadfast determination in the face of societal hurdles as a member of the third gender, have added more inspiration and expression to her Jeevathma’s pursuit of Paramathma (God).

 She has performed at all leading festivals in India, USA, UK and Europe.
-She recently received the Puraskar Award from The President of India and a Senior Fellowship from Dept. of Culture, Govt.
+She recently received Padma Shri from the Government of India, the SNA Puraskar Award from The President of India and a Senior Fellowship from Dept. of Culture, Govt.
 Of India.
 She was bestowed with a honorary doctorate by Periyar Maniammai University.
 For the first time in India, a school text book (11th Standard - Tamilnadu) features her life story.

 As a mark of her devotion to the divine dancer Lord Shiva, she has named her institution “Velliyambalam School of Dance”.
 Here, along with her friend Ms Sakthi Bhaskar, she trains many Indian and foreign students on the traditional repertoire as handed down to her by her guru.